 If you're a student or young person, most likely you've already heard of - or even participated in - a school strike or walkout for climate.
 If you've already taken those steps, great (you're very brave), keep it up.
 If you haven't taken those initial steps, consider doing or thinking about a few things:

 - Sit down with your parents, family-members, or legal guardian and explain why this is important to you and that you want to work on it.
 See if they'll support you and if they have ideas for you to pursue.
-If you don't know what to say try our kickoff meeting template, watch a recording of one of Extinction Rebellion's "Heading for Extinction" talks [disclaimer: some of this can be scary and upsetting, particularly in the beginning, but again, what makes it scary is it's scientific truth - that's why you're here; we need to do something about it], or find a group that can connect you with training and resources on how to speak compellingly on this issue.
+If you don't know what to say try our kickoff meeting template, watch a recording of one of Extinction Rebellion's "Heading for Extinction" talks [disclaimer: some of this can be scary and upsetting, particularly in the beginning, but again, what makes it scary is it's scientific truth.
+That's likely why you're here; we need to do something about it], or find a group that can connect you with training and resources on how to speak compellingly on this issue.

 - Do the same thing with your friends (or share the video with them).

-- Join a group like Fridays for Future, Sunrise Movement, XR Youth or several of them.
+- Join a group like Fridays for Future, Sunrise Movement, XR Youth, or several of them.
 We designed a free, local climate action search tool to find local stuff to do or groups you can join, otherwise just Google those groups and find the one whose mission, values, and methods feel right to you.

 - Whatever you do, don't try to fight this fight alone.
 Build a friend network, club, community, or solidarity group where you can do this work together and support each other (both directly and emotionally).